SavaMar/miavka_portfolio/posts/now-en.md

 You can click around the draft of my project here: [svoii.ch](https://svoii.ch), and if you’re interested in what, how, or want to contribute — here’s the [telegram chat](https://t.me/+RcRMiysu4vQ0NDUy).

 **3.** The third project is a logical continuation of my small [Jiu Jitsu events project](https://swissbjj.ch/en) in Switzerland, but now with potential clients and investors, and the opening of a company :) It’s going to be exciting!

-## LIFE

-My boyfriend found a new job, and at the new job, they expect us to move closer.
-There are a few nuances to this story.
-First: my dog isn’t allowed everywhere.
-Since I have an American Bully — a breed that’s considered "dangerous" here and there — this means the rules differ from country to country.
-The "beauty" of Switzerland is that it’s a country made up of countries (cantons) inside, so the rules can vary from one canton to another.
-This affects our mobility, plus there’s the extra challenge of finding a place to live where pets are allowed.

-We’ve looked at a few apartments, and I really liked one of them... right now we’re sending in all the documents, and if things go the way I really, really hope, it will affect a huge number of things.

 ## SOMETHING ELSE